 This model performs car recognition on street shots of vehicles.
 It accepts up to 5000 x 5000 pixel RGB, JPEG or PNG files.
 It outputs a JSON file which includes the car class (model and year number), prediction probability, and explanation (in the form of temp and mask).
-This model can be found here.

 This model can be used to determine the makes and models of cars from different types of footage.

 88% Recall – A higher recall score indicates that the model finds and predicts correct labels for the majority of the classes it is supposed to find.
-Further information here.

 This model was tested on a subset of the Wikipedia Language Identification Dataset and achieved an average recall of 0.95, an average precision of 0.95, and an average F1 score of 0.95.
 During evaluation, it was observed that the model’s selectance improved as the length of the text it processes increased.